New storms pummel the South as a week of deadly weather marches on

 “I get up and look out, and it was all hell breaking loose outside,” Booth said.
 “Then the top half of one of my trees goes down across the road.”

-Booth said he was told it would be a while before his power was restored.
-One neighbor, he said, lost all trees except one that would have destroyed his house: “So that guy is blessed."

-Schools were closed Thursday in several Tennessee counties.
-Some districts north of Atlanta canceled in-person classes or delayed start times because of storm damage overnight that included fallen trees on houses and vehicles around Clarkesville.
+Schools were closed Thursday in Rutherford and several other Tennessee counties.
+In Georgia, some districts north of Atlanta canceled in-person classes or delayed start times because of storm damage overnight that included fallen trees on houses and vehicles around Clarkesville.
 No injuries were reported there.

 “We’re just trying to clean up right now and wait for the next round,” said Lynn Smith, director of the Habersham County Emergency Management Agency.